xblain/kingpin-bot/README.md

 - [ ] Migrate from psycopg2 to asyncpg
 - [ ] Implement database connection pooling
 - [ ] Optimize and refactor database
-- [ ] Optimize image processing system
+- [ ] Optimize image generation system
-- [ ] Implement Discord API and image caching
+- [ ] Implement caching for Discord API and image generation

 🎮 **New Features**
 - [ ] Enhanced quest system